 Both pieces of art confirm something for me:

 When you dream a dream and don’t see anyone “like you” in that space, it is not an indicator that you do not belong or that you do not have what it takes.
 All it is an indicator of is that that space needs you that much more.
 It means you are probably a trailblazer.
 It also means there are things you’ll have to go through that are unfair, that will be really hard.
-But it also means that when you fight through them you will create space for other people, space that wouldn’t exist without you striving toward the places you “don’t belong.”
+But, in the end, it means that when you fight through them you will create space for other people.
+Space that wouldn’t exist without you striving toward the places you “don’t belong.”

 Dream, Girl not only showcases a diversity of entrepreneurs, though.
 It also emphasizes the diversity of character and personality traits that can make up a successful entrepreneur.
-Vulnerability, for example, is lauded in the film as an entrepreneurial strength, not weakness.
+Vulnerability, for example, is lauded in the film as an entrepreneurial strength, instead of a weakness.

 And the women in the film are nothing if not vulnerable.
-Not only in their work, but also with the stories they share, the kind I’m used to only hearing in quiet conversations amongst a handful of trusted friends—the kind I rarely hear blown up on a giant screen in an audience of 600 people.
+Not only in their work, but also with the stories they share.
+The kind of stories I typically only hear in quiet conversations among a handful of trusted friends.
+The stories I rarely hear blown up on a giant screen in an audience of 600 people.

-I can almost feel the collective release of tension when these stories are told, as if the silent stories in the theater are rising up into the air at the same moment, reveling in the confounding elation that comes when someone tells you that that violated feeling is real, and wrong, and that it’s OK to speak it out loud, even on a big screen.
+I can almost feel the collective release of tension when we hear these stories.
+It’s as if the silent stories in the theater are rising up into the air at the same moment, reveling in the confounding elation that comes when someone tells you that that violated feeling is real, and wrong.
+That it’s OK to speak it out loud, even on a big screen.

-As the women speak about these moments in their lives, I am transported to the ones in my own, and I want to cry in joy as I realize that the worst part of feeling ignored is never actually being ignored—it’s being made to feel like the invisibility and its scars are all in your head.
+As the women in Dream, Girl speak about these moments in their lives, I remember the ones in my own.
+I want to cry with joy as I realize that the worst part of feeling ignored is never actually being ignored.
+The worst part is feeling like the invisibility and its scars are all in your head.

 These stories and so many more make me feel less alone.
 Less crazy.
 Like more is possible.
 Like we can be all of the things, even the things that the people who angle away from us can’t see in us—yet.

-The film’s first step in helping its viewers move forward in a space that is their full potential is simply acknowledging that the closed doors are real—and that not all the doors that slam in your face are slamming because you’re not good enough.
+The film’s first step in helping viewers move forward into their full potential?
+Acknowledging that the closed doors are real.
+And that not all the doors that slam in your face are slamming because you’re not good enough.

-The heart and fire of what the film does for those who see it is summed up best by Mariama Camara (of Mariama Fashion Production and There is No Limit Foundation); when she says this, the entire theater erupts in the kind of applause that makes me think for a moment that I’m back at the Richard Rodgers:
+Mariama Camara (of Mariama Fashion Production and There is No Limit Foundation, among other companies) best sums up the heart and soul of what the film does for those who see it.
+When she says this, the entire theater erupts in the kind of applause that makes me think for a moment that I’m back at the Richard Rodgers:

 “It’s like a door… you knock and if it doesn’t open?
 You break it!”

-You can watch Dream, Girl for free today right here!
+Want to watch Dream, Girl?
+You can stream it for free today right here!